| Duff

 Duff Park is a 148-acre natural area located in hilly,

 heavily wooded terrain.
-It runs parallel to Route 22 and its main
+It runs parallel to Route 22 with its main

-entrance is off School Road about 1000 feet south of the intersection
+entrance off School Road South about 1000 feet south of the road's intersection

-with Route 22.
-There are numerous trails that can be used for a
+with State Route 22.
+There are many trails that can be used for anything from a

-Turtle Creek and crosses it twice provides a flat walking and biking
+Turtle Creek and crosses it twice via bridges, is a very scenic walking and biking

-Duff park is known for having one of the best displays
+Duff Park is an excellent destination to see and photograph wildflowers, and is known for having one of the best displays

 The main entrance to Duff Park is located on School Road South about